Sed9yDataBank/Pong-2D-/README.md

 # Pong 2D Game
-2D Pong game for desktop use, made using libGDX, Java
+# About: 2D Pong game for desktop use, made using libGDX, Java
 ![Screenshot](https://i.ibb.co/JRy6Cp2/Screen-Shot-2021-06-21-at-11-02-26-AM.png)

+# Details:
-Left side: we have computer player
+Left side: we have computer player\
-Right side: user player
+Right side: user player\
 Controls: W to go up, S to go down
-Note:
+# Note:
-Ball speed increase by time and it becomes hard to dodge.
+Ball speed increase by time and it becomes hard to dodge.\
-Ball directon is random.
+Ball directon is random.\
 There are walls on top and bottom.

-Computer player logic:
+# Computer player logic:

 ``` Java
 public class PlayerAI extends PlayerPaddle {